Free energy suppression conspiracy theory: Claims

 and Nikola Tesla.
 Free energy proponents claim that Tesla developed a system (the Wardenclyffe Tower) that could generate unlimited energy for free.
 His system was only intended to transmit energy for free; the system's energy would still need to be generated through conventional means.

 Proponents of the conspiracy theory include Gary McKinnon, a Scottish computer hacker who unlawfully accessed computer systems to look for evidence of a secret free energy device.

+Videos apparently showing homemade perpetual motion machines generating free energy with magnets omit that said machines possess hidden batteries to create the illusion of perpetual motion, since their existence would violate the first law of thermodynamics.

 Followers of the Tartaria conspiracy theory believe an advanced civilization called Tartaria destroyed by a "mud flood" now covered up by the world's governments once had free wireless energy.